Master of Health Administration (MHA) Program

 To be considered for admission, applicants must meet the following requirements:

-- Submit an application to SOPHAS (Schools of Public Health Application Service) at www.sophas.org or download an application from the School of Public Health at www.hsc.unt.edu
+- Submit an application to SOPHAS (Schools of Public Health Application Service at www.sophas.org or HAMPCAS (Healthcare Administration, Management & Policy Centralized Application Services) at www.hampcas.org,

 - Submit complete, official transcripts from all colleges or universities attended